PraderioM/badukGuessr/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory.
 Use the `--prod` flag for a production build.
-Type `npx gulp` afterwards to join created files into a single HTML file.
+IMPORTANT if you push after building your changes will be deployed on the gh-pages.

 ## Running unit tests